deepyes02/deepyes02/README.md

-**Community**
-- Google Developer Group Bengaluru
-- HackClub NMIT
-- Tensorflow Community Bengaluru
-- Girlscript Foundation
-- Coding Ninja
+**Here's what I can do**
+- Develop the web.
+- Command the terminal.
+- Build public relationship.